Theoretical Foundations of Ordinal Multidimensional Scaling, Including Internal and External Unfolding: External Unfolding

 \section{External Unfolding}

 is the problem of locating an individual in space based on preferences for some objects that are already positioned in that space.
-The earlier reference we know of in the Psychometrics literature is from \citet{gower1968adding}, who presents the problem as an out-of-sample extension of classical scaling.
+The earliest work that we know of in the literature is from \citet{gower1968adding}, who presents the problem as an out-of-sample extension of classical scaling.
 (We are talking about the method of \citet{young1938discussion}, later refined by \citet{torgerson1952multidimensional}, although Gower refers to his own work \cite{gower1966some}.)
 We also know of contemporary work by \citet{carroll1967}, although only indirectly by way of \cite{srinivasan1973linear}.
 While the term `external unfolding' is favored in Psychometrics \cite[Sec 16.1]{borg2005modern}, where it is often attributed to \citet{carroll1972individual}, the problem is best known in Engineering as `trilateration', `multilateration', or simply `lateration' \cite{chrzanowski1965theoretical, glossary1994, fang1986trilateration, yang2009indoor, savvides2001dynamic, aspnes2006theory}.
 In Engineering, the objects are often called `anchors' or `landmarks'.
 Some background is provided for statisticians in \cite{navidi1998statistical}.

-While most of that work (in particular, within Engineering) has been done on the metric variant of the problem, the non-metric or ordinal variant has also received some attention \cite{srinivasan1973linear, massimino2021you, davenport2013lost, anderton2019scaling}.
-All these works place themselves in the point model.
+While most of that work (in particular, within Engineering) has been done on the metric variant of the problem, the non-metric or ordinal variant has also received some attention, some of it being quite recent \cite{srinivasan1973linear, massimino2021you, davenport2013lost, anderton2019scaling}.